DyeCoo uses reclaimed CO2 as the dyeing medium in a closed loop process

 Main results

-• Energy efficiency: CO₂ dyeing is a dry process, eliminating the need to evaporate water.
-The addition of efficient colour absorption and short batch cycles makes this technology very energy efficient.
+• Energy efficiency: CO2 dyeing is a dry process, meaning that there is no need to use energy to evaporate water.

-• Lower process costs: short batch cycles, efficient dye use, no waste water treatment all contribute to significantly reduced operating costs.
+• Lower process costs: short batch cycles, efficient dye use and no waste water treatment all contribute to significantly reduced operating costs.